SegFaulty/DocThor/README.md

 ![undefined](https://raw.github.com/SegFaulty/DocThor/master/undefined.png)

+Hint: under https://github.com/schmittjoh/php-stubs you can find a project with pre-generated stub for many extensions

 ##Usage##
 * with one parameter it will check if it is a loaded extension, if not it considers it a class name `php DocThor.php APC`
 * with more than one parameter, all are considered class names `php DocThor.php Directory Exception`